-"The contribution of aviation to the climate change is relatively small with approximately 1.5% of all anthropogenic CO2-emissions.
-However, aviation is expected to grow with increasing demand of mobility
+The contribution of aviation to the climate change is relatively small with approximately 2-3% of all anthropogenic $\rm CO_2\text{-}emissions.$ However, aviation is expected to grow with increasing demand of mobility.

-Flughafen Zürich recognizes the need for a comprehensive climate protection, aiming at limiting global warming well below 2°C and has goals and measures in place that go beyond the Swiss commitment under the Paris Climate Agreement.
+Flughafen Zürich recognizes the need for a comprehensive climate protection, aiming at limiting global warming at 1.5°C and has goals and measures in place that go beyond the Swiss commitment under the Paris Climate Agreement.

-As an airport operator we are part of the aviation system and we commit ourselves to enable the development of aviation climate-friendly under consideration of legal and economical conditions.
+Flughafen Zürich AG as the airport operator is part of the aviation system and we commit ourselves to enable the development of aviation climate conscious under consideration of legal and economical conditions.